Particular/docs.particular.net/nservicebus/sqlserver/connection-settings.md

 ## Custom database schemas

 SQL Server transport uses `dbo` as a default schema.
-Default schema is used for every queue if no other schema is explictly provided in transport address.
+Default schema is used for every queue if no other schema is explicitly provided in transport address.
 That includes all local queues, error, audit and remote queues of other endpoints.

-In Sql Server default schema can be overridden using `DefaultSchema` method:
+In SQL Server default schema can be overridden using `DefaultSchema` method:

 snippet:sqlserver-non-standard-schema

 partial: custom-schema

 ## Custom schema per destination

 If different schemas should be used for different destinations, then additional configuration is required:

  * The sending endpoint needs to know the custom schema of the receiving endpoint's input queue.
  * The sending endpoint needs to know the custom schema of infrastructural queues e.g. error.
  * The subscriber will need the schema information of the publisher, in order to send subscription request.
  * In Versions 2.1.x to 2.x publisher also needs to know the schema of every subscriber.
 The same applies to sending reply messages using `ReplyTo()` or callbacks.